epolonsky/Thesis/code.md

 ## 23. Merge MAKER Pass 2 outputs into one GFF file

-The merged GFF3 file generated from MAKER Pass 2 is used as the retraining dataset for retraining species-specific ab initio gene predictors, including SNAP and AUGUSTUS.
+The merged GFF3 file generated from MAKER Pass 2 is used as the retraining dataset for retraining SNAP and AUGUSTUS.

 ```bash
 cd ~/data/consensus_min5000_pass2.maker.output